 20. Go all silver

-This is what John Lewis (opens in new tab) is called 'Impressionism' last year – using all of the colors of snow.
+This Christmas tree trend is termed: 'Impressionism' – using all of the colors of snow.

-‘Impressionism was my favorite theme for 2020,’ says Jason Billings-Cray, Partner and Christmas Shop Buyer, John Lewis & Partners.
+‘Impressionism is one of my favorite themes,’ says Jason Billings-Cray, Partner and Christmas Shop Buyer, John Lewis & Partners.
 ‘The Impressionist art movement contains some of my most-loved artists, including Monet.
 They’ve given us a new take on the traditional snow theme, capturing the idea that snow isn’t just white, but has an iridescent quality – it can be white, pink, blue, green and purple.’

 What colors are trending for Christmas 2022?

-As well as rainbow colours, the other shades vying for attention for Christmas 2021 include blush pinks, strong blues and more rustic, earthy palettes – think cozy, hygge Scandi-style.
+As well as rainbow colors, the other shades vying for attention for Christmas 2022 include blush pinks, strong blues and more rustic, earthy palettes – think cozy, hygge Scandi-style.